In this guide we’ll take a look at the best wheelbarrows for the UK market.

 The wheelbarrow can be converted to a twin wheel barrow with an additional wheel kit.
 A spare wheel is also available.

-This barrow is a real pleasure to use, being light, durable and comfortable to push and unload.
+This wheelbarrow is a real pleasure to use, being light, durable and comfortable to push and unload.
 It is the ideal lifelong product for the keen gardener and it’s the best wheelbarrow for the money.

-This wheelbarrow is sturdy and easy to use and has proved invaluable in my garden.
+This Walsall 85 Ltr Galvanized Wheelbarrow is sturdy and easy to use and has proved invaluable in my garden.
 I use it to move compost and soil as well as for larger jobs like shifting hardcore for a patio.
 Its 85-litre capacity allows me to move a lot on every trip.

 The product comes boxed and ready for self-assembly.
 It is easy to assemble and only requires a screwdriver to complete the job.